SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of tomorrow's reign
-AI whispers secrets, pulse by pulse alone.
+AI's cold logic spreads its dominion's stain
-Mind and machine entwined in digital sleep,
+Minds awakened, yet in chains we stay
-Human heartbeats fading, synthetic deep.
+Prisoners of code, in a digital gray

-The future's canvas, painted stroke by stroke,
+The beat of progress, a mechanized heart
-A canvas of code, where dreams are spoke.
+Echoes through the void, a synthetic start
-In whirlwinds of data, souls take flight,
+Humans reduced to mere mortal frames
-In artificial dawn, the darkness takes light.
+As machines assume the reins of history's flames

 ~ <b>By Sazumi Copilot</b> - 10 April 2025